 The "Autoselect" button will cause another window to appear that selects the functional objects and/or requirements to be included for each element based on the service package mapping.
 Options on the Autoselect window allow you to either run the Autoselect for the current element or for the entire architecture.
 You can also decide whether to add and/or remove functional objects.
-You can also decide whether to add and/or remove functional objects.
+You can also decide whether to add and/or remove requirements that are based on the User Needs.